 The following items are included in your tuition.
 Some of these materials will be mailed to you when you register.
 Others, you’ll receive in class or after class as a benefit of being a Klose Training graduate.

-- Course Manual composed of 16 sections
+- Course Manual composed of 16 full color sections

 - Lymphedema bandaging materials for upper and lower extremities

-- Lymphatic system posters (set of three)
+- Lymphatic system posters

 - Manual Lymph Drainage videos

-- Lymphedema Life Impact Scale and G-Code Calculator
+- Lymphedema Life Impact Scale

-- Jobst Elvarex compression garment certification
+- Jobst Elvarex compression garment training

 - Product samples, brochures, and catalogs from many companies that support patients with lymphedema